-A Sales Operating System (SOS) is the rhythm or cadence in which your sales team meets and communicates.
-Many organizations have not formalized their sales operating systems and are running their sales teams in an ad hoc manner.
-We hear things like, “I talk to my team all the time” or “They will come to me if they need anything.”
+A Sales Management System (SMS) is the rhythm or cadence in which your sales team meets and communicates.
+Many organizations have not formalized their Sales Management Systems and are running their sales teams in an ad hoc manner.
+We hear things like, "I talk to my team all the time" or "They will come to me if they need anything.”
 That is true and it is good that sales leaders are talking to their team members often, but when was the last time any of your underperformers approached you asking for help?
 Not very often, if ever.
-How well are you communicating within your sales operating system to spot coaching opportunities and provide direction?
+How well are you communicating within your Sales Management System to spot coaching opportunities and provide direction?

-With a good sales operating system, you will have:
+With a good Sales Management System, you will have:

 Communication is a skill that needs to continually be honed, improved, and adapted, like lifting weights to keep your muscles strong.
-A sales operating system provides the framework for sound communication.
-Even if you have not perfected your communication skills, you will dramatically increase your team’s communication effectiveness.
+A Sales Management System provides the framework for sound communication.
+Even if you have not perfected your communication skills, you will dramatically increase your team's communication effectiveness.

-Within a sales operating system, there are a variety of meetings and processes.
+Within a Sales Management System, there are a variety of meetings and processes.
 Each one has its own purpose, intent, and desired outcome.
-According to, Conflict Courage, “The most common miscommunications reported involving the clarity around which teams or individuals are responsible for tasks, the urgency of those tasks, and expected delivery timelines.”
+According to, Conflict Courage, “The most common miscommunications reported involve the clarity around which teams or individuals are responsible for tasks, the urgency of those tasks, and expected delivery timelines.”

 There are clear roles and expectations for preparing what needs to be accomplished and the assignment of tasks upon completion.
 The results complied as MITs or Most Important Things.
 If you want more information on MIT's, check out our blog on, "Remote Onboarding – Best Practices."